UBC-MDS/DSCI554_Project/Milestone1/proposal.md

 #### 4.0 Main Covariate: Previous programming experience (type: category)

-**Explanation**: The level of the previous experience is the main independent variable that we are interested in, which is a potential reason for variation of the self-perceived difficulty in 512.
+**Explanation**: The main independent variable that we are interested in is the level of the previous programming experience, which is a potential reason for variation of the self-perceived difficulty in 512.

-**Questions**: ???
+**Questions**: How much programming experiece did you have prior to the MDS program?
+Please select the highest level that applies to you.

-**Options**:(scale from 1 to 5, entry to expert) ???
+**Options**: 1) None, 2) Less than 100 hours, 3) Less than 1000 hours, 4) More than 1000 hours

 #### 5.0 Outcome: Self-perceived difficulty regarding DSCI 512 (type: category)